Past Events

 Free

-The Performance as Public Practice Fridays@2 speaker series facilitates discussions about the creation and study of performance.
+The Performance as Public Practice Fridays@2 colloquium series facilitates discussions about the creation and study of performance.
 PPP welcomes artists from within and beyond the Winship Drama Building, including current students, distinguished alumni and arts leaders from across the country, to share their research and methodology.
-Up next is a conversation with Virginia Johnson, a founding member of Dance Theatre of Harlem, right before the dance company's Austin debut at Texas Performing Arts on the evening of February 10.
+Kicking off the spring semester is a screening of the documentary Ballerina Boys, exploring the history of Les Ballets Trockadero de Monte Carlo.

 Event Status